 In a recent case involving an eatery, investigators with Iras vest infiltrated into their office gathering the business physical and electronic records.
 The operation was conducted across the restaurant home, workplace and supplier simultaneously.
 During the 4 hours operation, ledgers, smartphones, and laptops were seized in the process.
 A total of 70 boxes and 15 bags of accounting records were seized as well.

 One of the high profile case of tax evasion in Singapore was by Chwee Guan Paper Sticks & Candles Trading Co, where the profits were under-declared and the GST amount was understated.
 This resulted in a penalty of $2.3 million of penalties as well as imprisonment for the offence.
 Another case would be Kay Lee Roast which was fined over $329k and were jailed for 4 weeks under the court for tax evasion.

 It was also indicated by IRAS that evasion is commonly found in businesses with substantial cash transactions, poor internal controls and the absence of proper record keeping.
-In 2017, there was a total of 10,726 cases if non-compliant cases.
+In 2017, there was a total of 10,726 cases of non-compliant cases.
 Surprisingly, omission do commonly occur among the self employed individuals like doctors, lawyers housing agents and insurance agents as this is due to knowledge in the area of proper record keeping and documentation.
-Another group that are commonly know for mistakes and omissions are family run businesses where many of times record keeping is done in house or internally.
-However, it is noted that all cases that are investigated does not necessary lead to prosecution.
+Another group that is commonly known for mistakes and omissions are family-run businesses where many of times record keeping is done in house or internally.
+However, it is noted that all cases that are investigated do not necessarily lead to prosecution.
 It is entirely based on the facts of the situation and at times, warnings or a lower composition charge may be imposed.